 Fair value is determined based on quoted market prices for identical or similar instruments.
 When quoted market prices are not available, fair value is determined from observable market data by dealers that are typically the market makers.
 The fair value is categorized in Level 2 of the fair value hierarchy.

-Interest expense for senior debentures was \$44 for both 2019 and 2018.
+Interest expense for senior debentures was \$14 and \$44 for 2020 and 2019, respectively.

 13.B Innovative Capital Instruments